mwaz/circleci-ml-pipeline/README.md

 ## Usage notes

-All commands in this repository should be invoked from the root directory, for example:
+All commands in this repository should be invoked from its root directory, for example:

     sh ./tools/install.sh
     python3 ./ml/1_build.py